ugoogalizer/aqi/README.md

 # aqi-pi
 Measure AQI based on PM2.5 or PM10 with a Raspberry Pi and a SDS011 particle sensor.
-In my case I used the Raspberry Pi Zero W.
 This package also displays AQI information on a Adafruit 128x32 Mini OLED device () attached to the Pi.
 This allows the device to become portable when run from a portable USB power supply and not require WiFi or access to a web browser to see the results.

 Original inspiration from Hackernoon's https://hackernoon.com/how-to-measure-particulate-matter-with-a-raspberry-pi-75faa470ec35 and the corresponding github: https://github.com/zefanja/aqi